ben-nathanson/github-pages-experiment/_posts/2022-07-25-hitting-the-ground-running.md

 ---
 title: Hitting the Ground Running
-subtitle: Succeeding as a New Member of an Engineering Team
+subtitle: Succeeding as a New Member of an Engineering Team.
 date: 2022-07-25 09:00:00 -0500

 ---